react-dnd/react-dnd/CONTRIBUTING.md

 # Contributing to React-DnD

-So you want to contibute to React-DnD?
+So you want to contribute to React-DnD?
 Thank you!
 This library is a community effort, and your contributions are greatly appreciated.

 ## FAQ